 Screening Loans Collection at the NFSA

-The National Film and Sound Archive (NFSA) offers DVDs, Blue-rays and 16mm film for loan to film societies, educational and community organisations through the Screening Loans Collection.
+The National Film and Sound Archive (NFSA) offers 16mm film for loan to film societies, educational and community organisations through the Screening Loans Collection Also known as the Non-Theatrical Lending Collection (NTLC).

-The majority of titles in the Screening Loans Collection have been pre-licensed for non-commercial and educational screenings.
+The majority of titles in the NTLC have been pre-licensed for non-commercial and educational screenings.
 This means that film societies do not need to contact anyone else in order to get screening permission.

-Check out the Screening Loans Collection webpage here
+Check out the Non-Theatrical Lending Collection webpage here

 Conditions on use of the NTLC